levanlongktmt/BitmapFonts/README.md

 step 3: use static variable to create image from text, ex: </br>
   WriableBitmap img = Config.ExFntFont.GetImageFromText("Windows phone 8"); </br>

-Note: careful, if Bitmap Font not contain char in inputtext, in will be crash, i will fix this problem soon </br>
+Note: careful, if Bitmap Font not contain char in inputtext, in will be crash, I will fix this problem soon </br>